Saransh-cpp/ROOT/README.md

 ```
 $ <install_path>/bin/root_cli
-# or just root_cli if installed in /usr/bin/ in macOS for instance
+# or just root_cli if installed in /usr/bin/ on unix for instance
 ```

 And the shared library can be used inside `cxx` files using: